ivanhao/PveSensors/README.md

 1. clone or download the code to your proxmox ve. `git clone https://github.com/ivanhao/PveSensors.git`
 2. cd to the path
 3. execute the `chmod +x ./*.sh` command to make it have right permission to execute the install or uninstall.
+>you must run `apt-get install lm-sensors` first to install lm-sensors, and run `sensors-detect` to initial.
 4. `./install.sh` to install.
 > Don't forget to make a snapshot for rpool before run it.